bouvet/spring-workshop/README.md

 #### Ex 1
 Create a Controller - branch: `ex-1`

 You should create a Controller class (using the annotation `@RestController`) that contains one method for a GET request.
-It should only return a String.\
+It should only return a String.
 Now run the application an open your web browser.
 Go to the following URL: [localhost:8080/movies](http://localhost:8080/movies).
 You should now see the String you wrote in the Controller Class, in your browser window.

+Note that the endpoint does not need to be at class level, every method inside a class can have its own endpoint as well.

 #### Ex 2
 Create a Service class - branch: `ex-2`